-There’s no better way to improve your chances at a fulfilling nursing career than with a BSN degree from a reputable institution.
+Now that you know nursing is your true calling, focus all your energy on becoming best you can be at your job.
+And there’s no better way to improve your chances at a fulfilling nursing career than with a BSN (Bachelor of Science in Nursing) degree from a reputable institution, even if you’re already working as an RN.

-Even when you’re working in a role that’s perfect for you, a BSN can help you leverage your experience and improve your earning prospects.
+Going from an RN license to a BSN title can help you leverage your experience and improve your earning prospects.

-In Short, Why Is a BSN Degree Important?
+In Short, Why Is a BSN Degree In Nursing Important?

 As an ADN-qualified licensed nurse working in health care, you may not immediately see the benefits of returning to school to gain a BSN.
 After all, you are licensed to work and possibly are already working.